khaledeng0982-eng/khaledeng0982-eng/README.md

 ## 🚀 About Me

-- 💻 Software Engineer with passion for problem solving
+- 💻 Cybersecurity Engineer with passion for problem solving
 - 📱 Interested in building real-world applications
 - 🧠 Currently learning new technologies & improving skills
 - 💬 Ask me about **Programming, Tech, or anything fun**